Further Education Finance

 Find out more here.

 Help with the cost of childcare may be available depending on your age and your household income.

-- If you are under 20, you can apply to the Care to Learn scheme.
+- If you are 19 or under, you can apply to the Care to Learn scheme.
 Please see the Care to Learn website for more information.

-- If you are over 20 and on a low income, then you may be eligible for help from the 19+ Bursary.
+- If you are 20 and over and on a low income, then you may be eligible for help from the 19+ Bursary.

 If you would like more information about help with childcare costs contact the Advice Shop on 01603 773773 or email@example.com

 Please note that studying full-time can affect your benefit.

 The regulations governing students and benefits are complicated, so please check with the Finance Advisers in the Advice Shop if you'd like further information or contact Job Centre Plus.

 If you are under 20 and a Further Education student studying over 12 hours per week your parents may be able to claim Child Benefit, Child Tax Credit or the child element of Universal Credit.

 The Advice Shop has a list of educational charities in Norfolk.